 The Live Your Dream program awards education grants to women who are the primary financial support for their families – women who have a dream to pursue a better life.
 The grants are used to improve their education, skills and employment prospects.
 The number and amount of the grants depends on the amount of money raised.
 Last year the total awarded was $5,300.
 “Past award recipients have overcome obstacles most of us can’t imagine,” said Kathy Freeborn, past project coordinator and longtime club member.
 “It is heart breaking to hear the tragedies these women have endured and equally heartwarming to know we are making a difference in their lives and the lives of their children.”

-The Sierra Club Lake Group will host a discussion on the Potter Valley Project, a project in response to PG&E’s intention to step away from its small hydroelectric facility at Lake Pillsbury, at their next community meeting on Thursday, September 24, 2020 at 6:00 P.M.
-The project proposal leaves the future of Scott Dam and Lake Pillsbury very much in doubt.
-The discussion will be held via Zoom video conference and live-streamed on Facebook.
+The Sierra Club Lake Group will host Clear Lake Environmental Research Center (CLERC) co-founder and Executive Director Will Evans at their next community meeting on Thursday, November 19, 2020 at 6:00 P.M.
+The presentation and discussion will be held via Zoom video conference and live-streamed on Facebook.
 The meeting is free and open to the public.
-Pre-registration is required.
+Pre-registration is required to attend via Zoom.

 Could you use some help with a resume?
 Are you a veteran navigating the return to civilian life?
 The Lake County Library now has answers, tools for job seekers in Brainfuse JobNow & VetNow, a new free resource for Lake County residents.
 All you need are a Lake County Library card and access to the library website library.lakecountyca.gov where JobNow & VetNow is listed under Resources.